Use the data browser

 • Add average—Calculate the average of multiple variables in the custom variable calculation.
 Drag variables into the AVG field.
 Click OK.

 6. Repeat as needed to create an equation for the advanced custom variable.
 Build mathematical expressions using parentheses.
 To reorder items, drag variables and operators in the Assemble your custom variable section.
-To remove an item, hover the pointer over it and click Remove Remove.
+To remove an item, hover over it and click Remove Remove.

 7. When you are finished, save the variable.
 If you are creating a color-coded map, click Save & add.
 If you are using smart map search, click Add.